GetPageSpeed/nginx-extras-docs/docs/modules/teslagov-jwt.md

 ---

 title: "Secure your NGINX locations with JWT"
 description: "RPM package nginx-module-teslagov-jwt.
 This is an NGINX module to check for a valid JWT and proxy to an upstream  server or redirect to a login page.
-It supports additional features such as  extracting claims from the JWT and placing them on the request/response  headers "
+It supports additional features such as  extracting claims from the JWT and placing them on the request/response  headers"

 ---